Apps for loans and VPNs most downloaded in Indonesia, says study

 JAKARTA – A new study has found that finance and personal loan apps, as well as those that boost Internet security, are the most downloaded in Indonesia.

-The popularity of these apps, rather than those for entertainment, social media or messaging platforms, stems from Indonesia’s lack of access to traditional banking services and strict Internet regulations, experts told The Straits Times.
+The popularity of these apps, rather than those for entertainment, social media or messaging platforms, stems from Indonesians’ lack of access to traditional banking services and the country’s strict Internet regulations, experts told The Straits Times.

-The large-scale study by United States-based tech firm data.ai published on Jan 10 found that app downloads from the finance and personal loan genre in Indonesia amounted to about 222 million in 2023.
+The large-scale study by US-based technology company data.ai published on Jan 10 found that app downloads from the finance and personal loan genre in Indonesia amounted to about 222 million in 2023.

 In second place, at about 194.7 million downloads, was virtual private network (VPN) apps.
 VPN is a technology that enables a secure network connection over the Internet.

-In third place was personalisation apps, like software to change a user’s phone wallpaper, at about 190.5 million downloads.
+In third place was personalisation apps, such as software to change a user’s phone wallpaper, at about 190.5 million downloads.

-Social media and communication apps trailed in seventh place, at 124.4 million downloads, coming after other categories like photo editing and entertainment apps.
+Social media and communication apps trailed in seventh place, at 124.4 million downloads, coming after other categories like photo-editing and entertainment apps.

 The findings were made based on data from Apple’s iOS App Store and Google Play in 2023.

-The population of Indonesia exceeds 270 million, with more than half of its people aged 40 and under.
+The population of Indonesia exceeds 270 million, with more than half aged 40 and under.
 According to data analytics firm Statista, nearly 68 per cent of the population in 2022 owned and used a mobile phone.

 The number of downloads for personal loan and finance apps in 2023 grew by 22 per cent from 2022, according to data.ai.

-A spokesman said that the popularity of personal loan apps in Indonesia is largely due to the country’s high digital and smartphone penetration.
+A spokesman for the firm said the popularity of personal loan apps in Indonesia is largely due to the country’s high digital and smartphone penetration.

-He added that such apps, including the popular home-grown moneylending app EasyCash, appeal to a population which lacks access to traditional banking services.
+He added that such apps, including the popular home-grown moneylending app EasyCash, appeal to a population lacking access to traditional banking services.

 “Apps offer convenience (and) quick approvals, especially among small-business owners and individuals needing short-term financing,” said the spokesman.